 A number of sub committees have been established under the PAC to focus on areas crucial to the College creating a footprint in Medical Administration and the healthcare industry in general.
 These sub committees are:

-RACMA has released its pre-Election statement highlighting five key areas of focus for the next Australian Government, these are:
+RACMA’s 2022 pre-Election statement highlighted five key areas of focus for the next Australian Government, these are:

 1. Improving Medical Workforce Planning